 , Bangalore-BC Road

 , Bangalore-Sangameshwar Pet

 , Bangalore-Basavana Bagewadi

 , Bangalore-C K Road

-Book online bus tickets to Baindoor By SRS Travels
+Book online bus tickets to Baindoor By SRS Travels and Logistics Private Limited

-SRS Travels takes you to the Baindur is a village in Kundapura Taluk of Udupi district in the state of Karnataka, India.
+SRS Travels and Logistics Private Limited takes you to the Baindur is a village in Kundapura Taluk of Udupi district in the state of Karnataka, India.
 It lies on the National Highway NH-17 which connects Mumbai in Maharashtra state to Mangalore in Karnataka state.
 Baindur lies on the coast of the Arabian Sea very close to the border of Udupi district with Uttara Kannada district.
 Baindur has a railway station that lies on the Konkan Railway route.
 To visit the Shri Mookambika Devi temple at Kollur, 26 km away, one has to alight at Baindur (Byndoor) railway station.
 However, only a few trains stop at this station.

 The famous temples of Baindur are Sri Seneshwara Temple, the Sri Mahakali Temple, which was recently renovated and the Sri Sita Ramachandra Mandira.
 Sri Someshwara temple is one of the most beautiful temples located on the seashore.